 About the Editor

 Patrick Williams maintains the cantatorium.com website and serves as organist and choirmaster at Mater Misericordiae Parish and St. Edward the Confessor Catholic Church in Phoenix, Arizona, churches of the diocese of Phoenix served by the Priestly Fraternity of St. Peter (FSSP) with exclusive use of the traditional, pre-Vatican II Roman rite in Latin.
 He previously held positions at the Cathedral of St. Paul, EWTN, St. Elias Maronite Church, and Avondale United Methodist Church in Birmingham, Alabama, and the Cathedral of St. John Berchmans in Shreveport, Louisiana.
 He was born in Savannah, Georgia, and reared there until age 9, when his family moved to BirminghamHe began choral singing at an early age, piano at 6, and organ at 12, and he converted to Catholicism during his senior year of high school.
 Although he started college as an organ major at Indiana University, Bloomington, he transferred to a department without an organ program and holds a B.A. in music with a concentration in voice from the University of Alabama at Birmingham.
 At UAB, he was a member of the concert choir for four years under the direction of international prize-winning choral conductor Philip Copeland.
 His teachers have included Suzanne Woodrum, Jim Cook, Warren Hutton, Larry Smith, John Ray, Rachel Mathes, and Claudia Kennedy.
-In addition to interests in chant, polyphony, choral, vocal, and keyboard works, and other classical music, he enjoys “fasola" singing in the traditional American style and co-organizes a local Sacred Harp singing group.
+In addition to interests in chant, polyphony, choral, vocal, and keyboard works, and other classical music, he enjoys “fasola" singing in the traditional American style and organizes a local Sacred Harp singing group.
+He is a member of the Rosary Confraternity and serves on the board of the Arizona Bach Festival.
 His article about the chant recordings of Fr.
 Roman Bannwart was published in the fall 2018 issue of Sacred Music.
 He has a number of choral editions available for free download at the Choral Public Domain Library.

 Personal Note: